hackyhacker/PyERNA/doc/source/Configuration.rst

 To configure the runtime behavior such as the logging system or other parameters, the configuration module reads several config files to build its final set of settings.
-It searches for the file 'pyemma.cfg' in several locations with different priorities:
+It searches for the file 'pyerna.cfg' in several locations with different priorities:

-#. $CWD/pyemma.cfg
+#. $CWD/pyerna.cfg
-#. $HOME/.pyemma/pyemma.cfg
+#. $HOME/.pyerna/pyerna.cfg
-#. ~/pyemma.cfg
+#. ~/pyerna.cfg
-#. $PYTHONPATH/pyemma/pyemma.cfg (always taken as default configuration file)
+#. $PYTHONPATH/pyerna/pyerna.cfg (always taken as default configuration file)

 Note that you can also override the location of the configuration directory by setting an environment variable named **"PYEMMA_CFG_DIR"** to a writeable path to